Tavistock Museum

 Advert from Tavistock Gazette 1883 for T.E.
 Pearce

 Thomas Pearce and his sons were enthusiastic photographers and in 1904 they opened a photographic studio in the back of the 1 West Street shop.
 Besides undertaking portrait commissions, they sold high-quality images of carnivals, Goose Fairs, Band-of-Hope marches and other events as postcards.
 These are now a fantastic historical archive of the town in the years leading up to the First World War.
-Thomas’s wife, Marion Pearce under her professional name, Marie Grace Pearce, painted a number of miniaturist portraits which were highly acclaimed and led to a number of commissions from the Royal Family.
+Thomas’ wife, Marion Pearce under her professional name, Marie Grace Pearce, painted several miniaturist portraits which were highly acclaimed and led to a number of commissions from the Royal Family.